foundriesio/docs/source/getting-started/signup/index.rst

 Foundries.io Linux microPlatform (LmP) will be generated for you to build your product on top of.
 You can monitor the progress of this initial build in the :guilabel:`Targets` tab of your Factory after a few minutes.
-Additionally, you will receive an Email once this initial build is complete.
+Additionally, you will receive an email once this initial build is complete.

 Targets are a reference to a platform image and docker applications.
-When developers push code, the FoundriesFactory produces a new target.
+When developers push code, FoundriesFactory produces a new target.
 Registered devices update and install targets.

 The :guilabel:`Targets` tab of the Factory will become more useful as you begin